-There you go — 25 designers, start-up founders, digital strategists, and other experts have weighed in on what they think the top web design trends will be in 2018.
+There you go — 22 designers, owners, analysts, and other experts have weighed in on what they think the top web design trends will be in 2019.

-From micro-interactions to videos, cinemagraphs, and the use of cards, white space, and virtual/augmented reality, the consensus seems to be that the top web design trends will focus on the user, on their experience and on converting leads to sales.
+From mobile-first to one-page websites, cinemagraphs, the use of a-symmetry, minimalism, and augmented/virtual reality, the consensus seems to be the top web design trends will focus on the user and their experience.